Ellinmx/Perspectives/README.md

 # Perspectives
-An analytical tool for understanding Muslim and Christian relegious perspectives
+An analytical tool for understanding Muslim and Christian religious perspectives